ulleputtsepp/martin-events-client/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development up and running

 Cloning git repo:
 ```